-Secure cumulative knowledge memories, transactional logs and blockchain research & development since 1986
+Secure cumulative knowledge memories, immutable transactional log research & development since 1985

 Home page